2.20 Lab Create Student Table With Constraints

 • INT: For integers (whole numbers).
 Suitable for StudentID.

 • VARCHAR(size): For variable-length strings.
 Size specifies the maximum length of the string.
 Suitable for FirstName, LastName, and Major.
-For example, VARCHAR(50) can store up to 50 characters.
+As an example, VARCHAR(50) can store up to 50 characters.

 • DATE: For storing dates.
 Suitable for DateOfBirth.

 • DECIMAL(precision, scale): For storing numbers with a fixed precision and scale.
 Precision is the total number of digits, and scale is the number of digits after the decimal point.
 Suitable for GPA.
-For example, DECIMAL(3, 2) can store numbers like 3.99.
+As an example, DECIMAL(3, 2) can store numbers like 3.99.

 Constraints

 Constraints are rules that enforce data integrity.
-They prevent invalid data from being entered into the table.
+Practically speaking, they prevent invalid data from being entered into the table.
 Constraints can be applied to individual columns or to the entire table.

 Here are some common types of constraints: